You probably work too hard. You probably work too hard and you also think you are not working hard enough.

 Practice is important.
 Hard work is important.
-I won’t disagree with that.
+There is no doubt about that.
 Performing actions over and over makes them habitual and allows for improvement.
 What we should be ultimately shooting for, however, is deliberate practice.

 That is, a concentrated practice involving the repetitive performance of intended cognitive or psychomotor skills, focused on the end in mind, with rigorous skills assessment and specific information feedback.
 All of this, followed by legitimate relaxation.
 This system allows for the most reassessment and time for new knowledge to synthesize.